Non-Human Identity Observability Platforms: A Comprehensive Guide

 NHIs are digital identities that represent applications, services, and devices rather than individual people.
 They are the credentials and permissions that allow these entities to access resources and perform automated tasks.
 Let's break down some key aspects:

-• Diverse forms: NHIs encompass service accounts, API keys, cloud workloads, robotic process automation (RPA) bots, and more.
+• Diverse forms: NHIs encompass service accounts, api keys, cloud workloads, robotic process automation (rpa) bots, and more.
 These identities are essential for the smooth operation of modern IT environments.

 • Privileged access: Many NHIs possess elevated privileges, granting them access to sensitive data and critical systems.
 This makes them attractive targets for malicious actors.